microsoft/PubSec-Info-Assistant/README.md

 # Getting Started

----

-> **IMPORTANT:** In order to deploy and run this example, you'll need an **Azure subscription with access enabled for the Azure OpenAI service**.
-You can request access [here](https://aka.ms/oaiapply).

 ## Prerequisites

 ---

-The PS Info Assistant Accelerator requires a variety of services in Azure.
+The Information Assistant (IA) Accelerator requires a variety of services in Azure.
 There are a few prerequisites required to deploy and configure the PS Info Assistant Accelerator.
 Please obtain these items first before continuing on to the deployment section of this guide.

 >To get started with the PS Info Assistant Accelerator you will need the following:
 >